svlentink/resume/content/README.md

 In this directory you place all the content of your resume.

 ## EDUcation and EXPerience
-Please see the examples in education and experience.
+Please see the `example.yml` in education and experience.

 ## Knowledge